forax/write_your_own_java_framework_exercices/injector/README.md

 ```

 We can register the `Point(0, 0)` as the instance that will always be returned when an instance of `Point` is requested.
-We can register a `Supplier` (here, one that always return "hello) when an instance of `String` is requested.
+We can register a `Supplier` (here, one that always return "hello") when an instance of `String` is requested.
 We can register a class `Circle.class` (the second parameter), that will be instantiated when an instance of `Circle`
-is requested
+is requested.

 ```java
 var registry = new InjectorRegistry();